Both Directions at Once: The Lost Album

-Both Directions at Once: The Lost Album is a studio album recorded by the American saxophonist John Coltrane for Impulse!
-Records that was released in 2018.
-The recordings were made in 1963 during Coltrane's Classic Quartet period and lost for decades.
+Both Directions at Once: The Lost Album is a studio album recorded by American jazz saxophonist John Coltrane for Impulse!
+Records and released in 2018.
+The recordings were made in 1963 during Coltrane's Classic Quartet period but lost for decades.

-History
+Background and recording

-Both Directions at Once was recorded in Van Gelder Studio in New Jersey on March 6, 1963, by saxophonist John Coltrane and his Quartet: double bassist Jimmy Garrison, drummer Elvin Jones and pianist McCoy Tyner.
+Both Directions at Once was recorded at Van Gelder Studio in New Jersey on March 6, 1963, by saxophonist John Coltrane and his Quartet: double bassist Jimmy Garrison, drummer Elvin Jones and pianist McCoy Tyner.
 The session took place on the last day of a two-week stint at Birdland.
 The next day, the group would join singer Johnny Hartman for the recording of John Coltrane and Johnny Hartman.

 To cut down on storage space, Impulse!
 Records destroyed the master tape, and the recording was lost for decades.
 The seven tracks on Both Directions survived as a copy Coltrane gave to his first wife, Juanita Naima.
 Van Gelder made a separate copy for Coltrane to listen to at home.
-In 2005, after the Guernsey's auction house announced plans to sell Coltrane-related artefacts, the record company intervened to acquire the tapes.
+In 2005, after the Guernsey's auction house announced plans to sell Coltrane-related artifacts, the record company intervened to acquire the tapes.
 Coltrane's son Ravi and studio executive Ken Druker assembled the final album with liner notes written by Ashley Kahn.
-Ravi recalled that he and the others involved in the preparation of the album were "over the moon," and commented: "We spend our lives following these players, recording, studying them, transcribing them — you go at the new material like it's sustenance."
+Ravi recalled that he and the others involved in the preparation of the album were "over the moon," and commented: "We spend our lives following these players, recording, studying them, transcribing them – you go at the new material like it's sustenance."

 The album's title came from a recollection by Wayne Shorter, who stated that at one point, Coltrane told him that what he was attempting to achieve musically was "starting a sentence in the middle, and then going to the beginning and the end of it at the same time... both directions at once."

+Release history

 The standard edition of the album includes one recording of each track and expanded deluxe editions include multiple takes, including several of the title track from Impressions.
-All tracks were previously unreleased except for "Vilia" (Take 5), which was included in the 1965 sampler The Definitive Jazz Scene, Vol. 3 and the CD reissue of Live at Birdland.
+All tracks were previously unreleased except for the fifth take of "Vilia", which was included in the 1965 sampler The Definitive Jazz Scene, Vol. 3 and the CD reissue of Live at Birdland.
 Impulse! followed the release with 2019's Blue World, from a lost 1964 session.